vishaltak/gitlab-development-kit/doc/howto/local_network.md

 used.

 `172.16.123.1` is a useful [private network address](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses) that can avoid clashes with `localhost` and `127.0.0.1`.

-To configure a loopback interface for this
-address:
+To set up `gdk.test` and `registry.test` as hostnames using `172.16.123.1`:

 1. Create an internal interface.

-On macOS, this adds an alias IP `172.16.123.1` to the loopback
-   adapter:
+   For macOS, create an alias to the loopback adapter:

    ```shell
    sudo ifconfig lo0 alias 172.16.123.1
    ```

-   On Linux, you can create a dummy interface:
+   For Linux, create a dummy interface:

    ```shell
    sudo ip link add dummy0 type dummy